abhinav420y/ZAF042_DL_Auto-Pilot/README.md

 ## Preprocessing
 Before training the model, we preprocess the images by performing the following steps:

-Crop the top and bottom of the image to remove unnecessary features Convert the image to YUV color space
+- Crop the top and bottom of the image to remove unnecessary features
+- Convert the image to YUV color space
-Apply Gaussian blur
+- Apply Gaussian blur
-Resize the image to a smaller size for easier processing Normalize the pixel values to be between 0 and 1 Training
+- Resize the image to a smaller size for easier processing
+- Normalize the pixel values to be between 0 and 1

+## Training
 We train the model using a subset of the dataset, with 80% of the data used for training and 20% for validation.
 We use the Adam optimizer and mean squared error loss function.
 We also use early stopping to prevent overfitting.

-Results
+## Results
 The model achieves an accuracy of X% on the validation set, with an average mean squared error of Y. We also evaluate the model on a separate test set and achieve an accuracy of Z% with an average mean squared error of W.

-Usage
+## Usage
 To use the model for prediction, you can load the saved model weights and use the predict function to get steering angle values for new images.

-Requirements
+## Requirements
-Python 3
+- Python 3
-Keras
+- Keras
-TensorFlow
+- TensorFlow
-NumPy
+- NumPy
-OpenCV
+- OpenCV

-Authors
+## Authors
-John Doe
-Jane Doe
-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+KLAU-S